Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 When is a notification required to be made?

-Under the FDI Act, the following matters are critical: critical infrastructure, critical technologies and dual use items, the supply of critical inputs, access to sensitive information and the freedom and pluralism of the media.
+Under the Screening Act, the following matters are critical: critical infrastructure, critical technologies and dual use items, the supply of critical inputs, access to sensitive information and the freedom and pluralism of the media.
 Legal advice should be sought to determine whether the transaction comes within scope of these critical matters.

 What transactions are exempt from notification?